mccutchen/dycco/README.rst

       -h, --help            show this help message and exit -o OUTPUT_DIR, --output-dir OUTPUT_DIR
-                            Output directory (will be created if necessary)
+                            Output directory (will be created if necessary) -a, --asciidoc3       Process with asciidoc3 instead of markdown (you will have to install asciidoc3, of course)

 Library Usage
 -------------